 We ride out from camp following undulating terrain, crossing and recrossing the Orkhon river as we make a beeline for the fertile plain chosen by Chinggis Khan as the location for the capital city of his empire.
 'Karakorum' is derived from a Turkic language and means Black Rock, and shares this name with mountains in Pakistan.
 Arriving in the ancient capital in the early afternoon, we check into the Karakorum Ger camp for hot showers and a well-earned rest.
 This afternoon we head out to explore Erdene Zuu monastery, the largest and most famous monastery in Mongolia.
 Built in 1586 under the direction of Abtai Khan on the ruins of the ancient capital, much of the monastery was destroyed during Stalinist purges of the 1930's, but an impressive wall with 108 stupas and a number of temples still remain.
 We spend the night in traditional Mongolian Ger(s).
 Ride approx. 35km.

 We make a good start this morning for the 400km drive back to Ulaanbaatar.
-Travelling at an easy pace, there's always time for more exercise, we stop at the Mongol Els to run up and down sand dunes.
+Travelling at an easy pace, we stop at the Mongol Els to view the sand dunes.
 Picnic lunch along the way.
 Check into our hotel on arrival in Ulaanbaatar - hot showers and cold beers!